ML2026-Team04-03/Assignment02/README.md

 ## Files
 ### Model.py
 Our model is built with EfficientNetV2-M for images and Bag of Words for the text which are concatenated to two fully-connected layers.
+We have also experimented with EfficientNetV2-S, but achieved better results with the M variant.

 ### Preprocesor.py
-**Image Preprocessing**
-During training we apply vast amounts of transformations to avoid overfitting and generalize our models as well as possible.
+This file implements the data preprocessing and dataset loading pipeline for the multimodal garbage classification model.
+It applies image augmentations during training, extracts text features from image filenames and converts them into bag-of-words vectors.
+The module also provides utilities for building the vocabulary, counting dataset images and computing class weights for imbalanced data.

 ### Garbage_classification.py
+This script implements the full training pipeline for the multimodal garbage classification model.

+To handle data imbalance, we use:

+- Inverse frequency weighting to penalize minority classes with higher loss

+- Label smoothing using soft targets (0.1 smoothing) instead of hard one-shot

+- Monitoring F1-scores (weighted & macro), not just accuracy

+- Different augmentation techniques to prevent overfitting and improve generalization

+- Progressive fine tuning by unfreezing blocks of the model progressively and see if the performance improved

+- Dropout to the text input and text modality to reduce overreliance on text when training.

-### Statistics Folder
+### Outputs Folder

-**Our steps**
+The output folder contains the confusion matrix, examples of misclassified images, a csv file of our test predictions, as well as statistics for our different training stages.
+We chose the model that is represented in stage_7_unfreeze_6_blocks_curves.png .